-Embedded systems have been an integral part of our lives for decades, powering a wide range of devices from household appliances to industrial machinery.
+Embedded systems have been an integral part of our lives for decades, powering a wide range of devices across domains, from household appliances to industrial machinery.
 These systems are designed to perform specific tasks with high reliability and efficiency, often operating within constrained environments.
 On the other hand, edge AI systems represent a more recent innovation, leveraging the power of artificial intelligence (AI) to process and analyze data at the edge of the network, closer to the source of data generation.

 As we delve deeper into the realm of embedded and edge AI systems, we will uncover the intricate details that make each architecture unique, while also appreciating the synergies that exist between them.
 By understanding these architectures, we can unlock new possibilities for innovation, optimization, and seamless integration of intelligent systems into our daily lives.
 In the first of the two-part article, we will explore the hardware and software architecture of embedded systems.
 The second one will cover the edge AI systems in detail.